mihai-vlc/uglifyjs-folder/README.md

     options:
       -c --comments      Will add a comment with the file name.
-      -o --output        Specify a file/folder to write the minified code -e --each          Will minify each file in <output>/*.min.js -h --help          Print this list and exit.
+      -o --output        Specify a file/folder to write the minified code -e --each          Will minify each file independently -h --help          Print this list and exit.
 ## Examples
     $ uglifyjs-folder test-folder